dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * `Batch` gradient descent: each step of the gradient descent uses *all* the training examples for each update step

+* A good way to verify that gradient descent is working correctly is to look at the value of the cost function 𝐽(𝑤,𝑏) and check that it is decreasing with each step.

 -------------------------------------------------

 # ML Techniques